gaoding-inc/stateshot/README.md

 ```

 ## Concepts
 For history state management, the top need is the `undo` / `redo` API.
-That's what SnapShot provides out of the box, which can be simply described in image below:
+That's what StateShot provides out of the box, which can be simply described in image below:

 ![stateshot](./resources/concept-1.png)